310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/midori_1.md

             {% bubble Midori norsmile %}
             Oh, they have a well-established sweets store, huh?
 I'd like to go there.

-            The characters on the packages have a similar vibe to mascot characters, so…♪
+            The characters on the packages have a similar vibe to yuruchara, so…♪
 			{% endbubble %}
         </div>
     </div>